 Our body shape calculator will classify your body into one of the seven most popular types.
 Naturally, not all women falling into one category are the same.

 - Hourglass: this body shape is balanced and harmonious.
 The bust and hips are proportional and well-balanced, and the waist is clearly defined.

-- Top hourglass: it is similar to the regular hourglass with a beautifully defined waist.
+- Top hourglass: it is similar to the regular hourglass with a defined waist.
 Your bust is visibly larger than your hips.

 - Bottom hourglass: this body type has a clearly defined waist like the top hourglass.
 Your bust is smaller than the hips.

 - Spoon: if you're a spoon, your hips are much larger than your bust.
 Your hips have a shelf-like appearance, and you have a well defined waist.

 - Triangle: triangles have a slim upper body and wide hips (typically wider than the shoulders).
 Their waist is not clearly accentuated.

 - Inverted triangle: inverted triangles have a subtle waist and a proportionally larger upper body.
 Your bust and shoulders are pretty broad, and the hips are slim.

 - Rectangle: your hips, waist, and bust are about the same size.
 Your body is well proportioned and athletic in appearance.

 Now that you have solved the pressing issue of "What body shape am I?", you can use this knowledge for your benefit.
 Making informed choices while dressing or shopping for clothes will surely make you a more confident person!

 What is the most common body shape?